#Connect WhatsApp to Claude and ChatGPT with MCP Server

 - Bulk Messaging Without Getting Banned — Anti-spam safeguards explained in detail

 Get started in 5 minutes.
-Sign up for free, generate an API key, and connect MoltFlow to Claude Desktop today.
+Sign up for free, generate an API key, and visit the MCP setup page for connection instructions.

 > Try MoltFlow Free — 100 messages/month